-Between Seattle and the Canadian border, lying just off the mainland, is a confetti of islands.
-Some are accessible only by boat or ferry, but a few can be reached by car and offer a delightful variety of activities, breathtaking scenery, and mouth-watering eateries.
-Best of all, there’s plenty to do with your dogs!
+Between Seattle and the Canadian border, just off the U.S. mainland, a confetti of islands scatter across the blue water.
+Some are accessible only by boat or ferry.
+But a few, like Whidbey, can be reached by car and offer a delightful mix of pet friendly things to do.
+From breathtaking scenery to fantastic hiking, mouth-watering eateries, and quaint towns, Whidbey Island is a pleasure to explore!

-Fidalgo and Whidbey Islands are the epitome of the word bounty – everywhere you look, a cornucopia pours forth from the land and sea.
-But these are not posh islands cluttered with ostentatious homes and exclusive country clubs.
-There are farms, vineyards, and orchards … fishing villages … and artist communities.
-The people are down-to-earth and friendly.
-It’s like someone took a bit of the rural midwest and plopped it here next to the ocean, with seals playing in the bays and orcas roaming the depths.
-It’s comfortable, and beautiful, and connected to it’s surroundings in a way you don’t often see anymore.
+The people of Whidbey are down-to-earth and friendly.
+It’s like someone took a bit of the rural midwest and plopped it here next to the ocean, where seals play in the bays and orcas roam the depths.
+It’s comfortable, beautiful, and connected in a way you don’t often see anymore.

 If your pup is looking for a romp, the Ace of Hearts Rotary Park at 38th Street and H Avenue has an off-leash area complete with drinking water, a rinse station, and a separate area for smaller dogs.